Trips and Travel

 Eighth Grade: Middle School’s highly anticipated last class trip is a memorable one, with eighth graders spending a week learning about a significant part of the country.
 From Washington, DC, and Boston to Virginia and Pennsylvania, selected destinations offer students a wide array of curricular connections through experiences related to literature, art, science, math, and history.

 The St. Francis Travel Program offers middle schoolers the opportunity to broaden their horizons, expand their minds, and embrace what it means to be global citizens through carefully curated learning adventures.
 National and international trips expose students to new cultures, languages, and ideas, while reinforcing classroom learning and encouraging individual growth.
-Trips are available to current fifth–eighth graders and range from five days to two weeks in length.
+Trips are available to current fifth–twelfth graders and range from five days to two weeks in length.

 We'd love to get your input as we plan our international Middle School trips for upcoming years.
 Complete our survey by choosing the appropriate link below: